luizbgomide/sovereign/rules.md

 - **Game Master**: The real-life human in charge of everything *except* the actions of the Player Characters (PC).
 They control the setting, the actions of Non-Player Characters (NPCs), and read/run the [adventures](/index#recommended-adventures).
 - **Character**: A person within the game world, built using the rules in [Character Creation](/character-creation).
 - **Player Character (PC)**: A Character controlled by a Player.
-- **Non-Player Character (NPC)**: A all entities controlled by the GM.
+- **Non-Player Character (NPC)**: All entities controlled by the GM.
 Some NPCs are also Characters (if the GM finds this useful).
 - **Party**: The group of PCs and [Henchmen](/equipment#henchmen) adventuring together.

 ## Dice Notation

-Sovereign uses [dice](https://www.amazon.com/Chessex-001LBCHX-Pound-O-Dice/dp/B008C0KXYS) to generate randomness.
-In order to compactly represent a roll with the notation `NdX`, where `N` is the number of dice to roll, and `X` is how many sides that die should have, adding all of the dice together.
+*Sovereign* uses [dice](https://www.amazon.com/Chessex-001LBCHX-Pound-O-Dice/dp/B008C0KXYS) to generate randomness.
+The notation `NdX` represents a dice roll, where `N` stands for the number of dice to roll, and `X` indicates how many sides the dice have.
+You add the results together.

-For example, `3d8` means to roll 3 dice with 8 sides and total the results.
+For example, `3d8` means rolling 3 eight-sided dice and summing the results.

-At times, we also perform additional operations.
-For instance, `2d6•10` means to roll two six-sided dice, add them together, and multiply the result by 10. `1d20+3` means to roll a 20-sided dice and add 3.
+Sometimes, additional operations occur.
+For example, `2d6•10` means rolling two six-sided dice, adding the results, and multiplying the total by 10. `1d20+3` means rolling a 20-sided die and adding 3.

 ![small](/assets/images/dice-sizes.png)

 ## The Big Picture

-1. The Game Master (GM) creates a loosely defined fantasy setting where most adventures that they would want to run fits in somewhere.
+1. The Game Master (GM) creates a loosely defined fantasy setting where most adventures fit in somewhere.
-2. The GM proposes a few adventures (describing them in vague strokes) to the players between sessions, the players pick the one they want to run next, and the GM prepares that adventure, using [hard framing](https://thealexandrian.net/wordpress/31509/roleplaying-games/the-art-of-pacing) to place the Party right on the adventure's doorstep with a strong hook.
+2. The GM proposes a few adventures (describing them in vague terms) to the players between sessions.
+The players choose one to pursue, and the GM prepares that adventure, using [hard framing](https://thealexandrian.net/wordpress/31509/roleplaying-games/the-art-of-pacing) to place the Party directly at the adventure’s starting point with a strong hook.
-3. After an adventure is completed, the process repeats from step 2, usually with the same Party.
+3. After completing an adventure, the process repeats from step 2, usually with the same Party.
 Weeks or months pass in-game between adventures as appropriate.

-This is *very much* a game about playing all of the wonderful [adventures](/#recommended-adventures) that the [community](https://campaignwiki.org/osr/) has to offer.
-To that end, Sovereign attempts to strip out and de-emphasize anything that might entice the players *away* from the pre-written content in adventures.
-Domain play, crafting, etc have all be deliberately removed.
+This game focuses heavily on playing all the wonderful [adventures](/#recommended-adventures) offered by the [OSR community](https://campaignwiki.org/osr/). *Sovereign* intentionally strips out or de-emphasizes elements that might pull players away from the pre-written content within these adventures.
+Domain play, crafting, and similar features have been deliberately removed.

-Finally, the episodic natures of the adventures facilitates players joining and leaving the table, and allows for players to easily introduce new PCs as their old ones die, retire, or recover.
-We want everyone playing as smoothly as possible!
+The episodic nature of the adventures makes it easy for players to join or leave, and facilitates the introduction of new PCs as old ones die, retire, or recover.
+We aim to keep the game running smoothly for everyone!

 ## Core Gameplay Loop

-Sovereign is played with one GM and at most 8 players, playing as 4 to 8 PCs, venturing into dark dungeons, derelict castles, and ancient tombs for fun and profit.
-The game is, predominately, a conversation, but that conversation has *structure*:
+*Sovereign* involves one GM and up to 8 players controlling 4 to 8 PCs, exploring dark dungeons, derelict castles, and ancient tombs for fun and profit.
+While the game mostly takes the form of a conversation, that conversation follows a *structured* process:

-1. The GM describes a situation to the players, making sure to not assume actions from the players, paying special attention to what they see, hear, and smell.
-Then, they ask "What do you do?"
+1. The GM describes a situation to the players, avoiding assumptions about player actions and focusing on what the characters see, hear, and smell.
+Then, the GM asks, "What do you do?"
-2. The players clarify or describe their actions and the [*intent*](https://www.bastionland.com/2022/12/action-intent-duality.html) behind their actions.
-When acting as a group (such as picking the next room to explore), elect one person to speak for the group to reduce chaos.
+2. The players clarify their actions and the [*intent*](https://www.bastionland.com/2022/12/action-intent-duality.html) behind them.
+When acting as a group (such as choosing which room to explore), one player speaks for the group to reduce chaos.
-3. The GM informs the players how likely their actions are to accomplish their intent (taking into account the situation, their [Attributes](#attributes), and their [Skills](#skills)), what happens if they fail, and how much it costs them to try.
-Actions that have no chance to fail, have no consequences for failure and no appreciable cost to attempt *just happen*.
-[Skill Checks](#skill-checks) are a useful way come up with likelihood, but the GM is free to come up with probabilities directly, like 1-in-6 or 45%.
+3. The GM informs the players how likely their actions are to succeed, based on the situation, their [Attributes](#attributes), and [Skills](#skills), as well as the potential costs and consequences of failure.
+Actions that cannot fail, have no consequence, or cost little to attempt, *just happen*.
+[Skill Checks](#skill-checks) offer a guideline, but the GM may assign probabilities directly, like 1-in-6 or 45%.
-4. If the players find the ruling to be reasonable, the dice are rolled and we honor the stakes.
-If they *don't*, they negotiate or come up with a better plan.
-Typical levers are higher chances of success for less impactful results, worse consequences for failure, or higher costs to attempt and vice versa.
+4. If the players agree with the ruling, they roll the dice and respect the outcome.
+If they disagree, they negotiate or revise their plan.
+Common adjustments include trading higher chances of success for lesser results, or accepting greater costs or consequences for failure in exchange for a better shot at success.
-5. This creates a new situation.
-The GM [fast forwards](https://thealexandrian.net/wordpress/31509/roleplaying-games/the-art-of-pacing) to the next meaningful decision, narrating the transition and repeats the process.
+5. This leads to a new situation.
+The GM [fast forwards](https://thealexandrian.net/wordpress/31509/roleplaying-games/the-art-of-pacing) to the next meaningful decision, narrates the transition, and repeats the process.

-That's the *whole* game.
-All other rules exist to either faciliate interesting decisions for #2, help the GM determine #3, or ease the negotiation in #4.
-If you find a rule *isn't* doing any of these things, change or remove it.
+That’s the *entire* game.
+All other rules either enable interesting decisions for #2, assist the GM with #3, or ease negotiation in #4.
+If a rule isn’t contributing to these elements, change or remove it.

 ### Narrative Interaction

-Much of the intresting part (and what separates skilled players from novice players) of exploring is coming up with a plan that *avoids* rolling.
-A plan that triggers a [Skill Check](#skill-checks) or roll is *workable*, but also *risky*.
-A lot of the fun in this play style is coming up with plans that *can't fail*.
+A key aspect of skilled play in *Sovereign* involves devising plans that *avoid* rolling dice.
+A plan that prompts a [Skill Check](#skill-checks) or roll can be *workable*, but also carries *risk*.
+Much of the fun lies in creating strategies that *cannot fail*.

-Consider being faced with a deep, 15-foot wide spiked pit.
-Dangerous.
-If a player wants to leap to the other side, the GM might rule that as a STR/[Exert](#exert) [Check](#skill-checks) with failure resulting in taking `3d6` [Damage](#damage) from the fall and spikes as well as being stuck at the bottom.
+Imagine encountering a deep, 15-foot wide spiked pit.
+A risky obstacle.
+If a player attempts to leap across, the GM might call for a STR/[Exert](#exert) [Check](#skill-checks), with failure leading to `3d6` [Damage](#damage) from the fall and spikes, plus becoming trapped at the bottom.

-A clever player might think to *fill up the pit*.
-Perhaps they spend some time dragging coffins, furniture, etc into the pit so that they can lower themselves down, walk across, and climb up the other side without rolling.
+A clever player might avoid this risk by *filling the pit*.
+They could spend time dragging coffins or furniture into the pit, allowing themselves to descend safely, cross, and climb up the other side—without rolling.

-Searching for stuff works the same way - the GM will describe a new room to the players, but *won't* assume that they touched anything (since it could be hazardous).
-A player can say "I search the room", and lean on their character's WIS/[Notice](#notice), potentially triggering traps.
+The same principle applies to searching rooms.
+The GM describes the environment but avoids assuming the players touch anything, since it might carry danger.
+A player could simply declare, "I search the room," relying on WIS/[Notice](#notice) and risking trap activation.

-Better is for the player to specify *what* and *how* they're searching.
-If their method (which usually has a time-cost measured in [Turns](#keeping-track-of-time)) would find the hidden thing (whether a trap, treasure, or clue), they *just do*.
+A better approach involves specifying *what* and *how* they search.
+If their method (which usually involves a time cost measured in [Turns](#keeping-track-of-time)) reasonably uncovers a hidden trap, treasure, or clue, they *find it* automatically.

 ## Attributes